axju/axju.github.io/content/articles/security/002-hidden-service.rst

 Run gunicorn
 ~~~~~~~~~~~~
-Run gunicorn to bind the wsgi app
+Run gunicorn to bind the WSGI app

 .. code-block:: bash

   gunicorn --bind 127.0.0.1:8000 myproject.wsgi

+Of course this is just an example.
+If you are setup a real service, you will use
+a systemd service or something similar.

 Final notes